KSHB-TV: NBC expansion

 Though the newsroom had successfully grown to the size and output expected of an NBC affiliate, the station's news ratings remained low.
-Barry Garron of The Kansas City Star cited the profusion of out-of-town news reporters and the general lack of stability; Condelles was demoted to weekends, a decision Garron panned as "a new shipment of razor blades" to an operation he characterized as sabotaging itself.
-Lynn Heider became news director after Olinger; while she was credited by Aaron Barnhart of The Star with hiring Kansas City-area native Elizabeth Alex—who remained with the station until 2013—and with setting up an investigative reporting unit, the station continued to be stuck in fourth place in the market, even if it was doing slightly better than before at 10 p.m. in retaining NBC prime time viewers who were switching to other stations for local news.
+Barry Garron of The Kansas City Star cited the profusion of out-of-town news reporters and the general lack of stability as factors in the low viewership.
+Condelles was demoted to weekends, a decision Garron panned as "a new shipment of razor blades" to an operation he characterized as sabotaging itself.
+Lynn Heider became news director after Olinger.
+During her tenure, she hired Kansas City–area native Elizabeth Alex—who remained with the station until 2013—as anchor and set up an investigative reporting unit.
+However, KSHB-TV continued to be stuck in fourth place in the market, though it did slightly better than before at 10 p.m. in retaining NBC prime time viewers for its local newscasts.

 In 1997, the station attempted a radical shakeup of its early evening news programming.
 It scrapped its separate 5 and 6 p.m. newscasts in favor of a single half-hour newscast at 6:30 p.m., where there was no local news offering in the market at the time and where stations rarely programmed their own newscasts.
 The move was not a ratings or business success, and in March 1999, the station reverted to airing 5 and 6 p.m. newscasts.
 It also extended its morning news to two hours at the request of NBC, which was launching Early Today and wanted stations to program a full two hours of news between that program and The Today Show.

-Since Scripps' acquisition of KMCI-TV, at various points, channel 38 has aired newscasts from the KSHB-TV newsroom.
+Since Scripps acquired KMCI-TV, at various points, channel 38 has aired newscasts from the KSHB-TV newsroom.
 The first local newscast at channel 38, at 9 p.m., debuted in 2000; it was scrapped in 2003, a victim of low ratings.
 News returned to channel 38 in 2015, when a 7 a.m. morning news extension was added.